Join us in May to discuss works of art that feature clothing, fashion, and costumes. Enjoy a guided gallery conversation in Pop America, 1965-1975

 Original Traveling Exhibition

 Despite the wide appeal of Pop art’s engaging imagery, the broader public remains unaware of the participation and significant contribution of Latin American and Latino/a artists working at the same time and alongside their U.S. and European counterparts.
-The Nasher Museum presents Pop América, 1965-1975, the first exhibition with a hemispheric vision of Pop.
-The exhibition will make a timely and critical contribution to a more complete understanding of this artistic period.
+The Nasher Museum presented Pop América, 1965-1975, the first exhibition with a hemispheric vision of Pop.
+The exhibition made a timely and critical contribution to a more complete understanding of this artistic period.

 “We are incredibly honored to present this exhibition, which has been years in the making and reflects groundbreaking research by guest curator and Duke professor Esther Gabara,” said Sarah Schroth, Mary D.B.T. and James H. Semans Director of the Nasher Museum.
 “As the first exhibition to present a vision of Pop on the American continent as a whole, Pop América makes a critical contribution to understanding this artistic period and Latin America’s rich artistic heritage.
 At the same time, this will also be the first exhibition to consider Pop art throughout the Americas as an intentional strategy for communicating sensitive, politically challenging content.”

-The artists in the exhibition create a vital dialogue that crosses national borders, and include Judith Baca, Luis Cruz Azaceta, Jorge de la Vega, Andy Warhol and Roy Lichtenstein, among others.
+The artists in the exhibition created a vital dialogue that crossed national borders, and included Judy Baca, Luis Cruz Azaceta, Jorge de la Vega, Andy Warhol and Roy Lichtenstein, among others.
 United by the common use of Pop’s rich visual strategies, the artists made bold contributions to conceptualism, performance and new media art, as well as social protest, justice movements and debates about freedom.

-Pop América will open in October 2018 in San Antonio, Texas, at the McNay Art Museum, which is partnering with the Nasher Museum to stage the exhibition.
-It will be on view at the Nasher Museum between February and July 2019 before traveling to the Block Museum at Northwestern University in Evanston, Illinois, between September 2019 and January 2020.
+Pop América opened on October 4, 2018, in San Antonio, Texas, at the McNay Art Museum, which partnered with the Nasher Museum to stage the exhibition, and ran until January 13, 2019.
+The exhibition was on view at the Nasher Museum from February 21 through July 21, 2019, before traveling to the Block Museum at Northwestern University in Evanston, Illinois, from September 21 through December 8, 2019.